viacoin/viacoin/doc/viacoin-migration.md

 ### Full Network Sync (Alternative)

-If you prefer a clean start or don't have access to old block data:
+If you prefer a clean start, back up the old datadir, move it aside, and let 30.x create a fresh default datadir:

 ```
 viacoind